kitnil/awesome/README.md

 - [webshell](https://github.com/tennc/webshell) - This is a webshell open source project
 - [secDevLabs](https://github.com/globocom/secDevLabs) - A laboratory for learning secure web and mobile development in a practical manner.
 - [CORS-vulnerable-Lab](https://github.com/incredibleindishell/CORS-vulnerable-Lab) - Sample vulnerable code and its exploit code
-- [speed-demon](https://github.com/littlebizzy/speed-demon) - A powerful bundle of lightweight tweaks that drastically improve the loading speed of WordPress by reducing bloat and improving overall efficiency.
+- [speed-demon](https://github.com/littlebizzy/speed-demon) - Performance hacks for WordPress
 - [WebShell](https://github.com/xl7dev/WebShell) - Webshell && Backdoor Collection
 - [social](https://github.com/nextcloud/social) - 🎉 Social can be used for work, or to connect to the fediverse!
 - [easyengine](https://github.com/EasyEngine/easyengine) - Command-line control panel for Nginx Server to manage WordPress sites running on Nginx, PHP, MySQL, and Let's Encrypt